Cassoni

 The cassone is a decorated chest, generally made in Italy.
 These were traditionally a gift to a bride from her parents.

-There have been several museum exhibitions of cassoni recently.
 For more, see Scenes from a Marriage, and Cassoni and the Decameron.

 Additional random notes: